apache/arrow-julia/docs/src/manual.md

 * [`Arrow.SparseUnion`](@ref): another array type where elements may be of several different types, but stored as if made up of identically lengthed child arrays for each possible type (less memory efficient than `DenseUnion`)
 * [`Arrow.DictEncoded`](@ref): a special array type where values are "dictionary encoded", meaning the list of unique, possible values for an array are stored internally in an "encoding pool", whereas each stored element of the array is just an integer "code" to index into the encoding pool for the actual value.

-And while these custom array types do subtype `AbstractArray`, there is only limited support for `setindex!`.
+And while these custom array types do subtype `AbstractArray`, there is no current support for `setindex!`.
 Remember, these arrays are "views" into the raw arrow bytes, so for array types other than `Arrow.Primitive`, it gets pretty tricky to allow manipulating those raw arrow bytes.
 Nevetheless, it's as simple as calling `copy(x)` where `x` is any `ArrowVector` type, and a normal Julia `Vector` type will be fully materialized (which would then allow mutating/manipulating values).

 So, what can you do with an `Arrow.Table` full of data?
 Quite a bit actually!